eduardz1/Bachelor-Thesis/main.typ

 - 3 Raspberry Pi 4 are used as clients, they are connected to the sensors and the actuators and are responsible for sending the data to the server.
 - 1 Raspberry Pi 4 is used as a router and serves to connect clients and server wirelessly.

-== The Server
-// TODO:

-== The Clients
-// TODO: add circuitry and wiring diagram

-== The Router
+/ The Server: The host runs an `InfluxDB` instance that holds the data retried from the clients (_data collectors_) and a `Java` program that periodically runs the #link(<smol-twinning-program>)[`SMOL Twinning program`] which is responsible for creating the digital twin and running the FMI simulators.

+/ The Clients: We also refer to them as _data collectors_

-The Raspberry was configured with `hostapd` and `dnsmasq` to act as a router and provide a wireless network for the clients to connect to.
+/ The Router: The Raspberry was configured with `hostapd` and `dnsmasq` to act as a router and provide a wireless network for the clients to connect to.
 The local network is used to access the client via `SSH` and to send data to the server via `HTTP` requests.

+= Tools and Technologies

+== InfluxDB
+#link("https://www.influxdata.com/products/influxdb-overview/")[InfluxDB] is a time-series database that is used to store the data colleted by the _data collectors_.

+It's organized in _buckets_ that are used to store the _measurements_.
+Each _measurement_ is composed of:

+- _measurement name_
+- _tag set_
+  - Used as keys to index the data
+- _field set_
+  - Used to store the actual data
+- _timestamp_

+// TODO: add more stuff
-= Developing a library to interface with the sensors

-When working with the Raspberry Pi 4 the obvious choice for a programming language is Python, it is the most widely used language for the Raspberry Pi and it has a lot of support and libraries available.
+== Developing a library to interface with the sensors When working with the Raspberry Pi 4 the obvious choice for a programming language is Python, it is the most widely used language for the Raspberry Pi and it has a lot of support and libraries available.

 The goal was to make it extremely modular to be able to add new sensors and actuators with ease.

 // TODO: add code snippets, continue writing stuff

+== OWL
+#link("https://www.w3.org/TR/owl-ref/")[OWL] is a knwoledge representation language that is used to describe the #link(<asset-model>)[`asset model`] of the greenhouse.
+It is used to create a formal description of the greenhouse's physical structure and the relationships between the different components.

+== SMOL Language
+As introduced in @smol-heading, `SMOL` is an OO programming language in its early developement stages, it allows us to:
+- Interact with the `InfluxDB` and read data from the database, directly without the need of a third party libraries
+- Read and query the knowledge graph, mapping the data to objects in the heap
+- Map the program state to a knowledge graph by means of #link(<semantic-lifting>)[semantic lifting], the program state can be then queried to extract information about the state of the system
+- Represent and run simulation and interact with `modelica`, refer to @co-simulation

 = The Digital Twin

 // TODO: add stuff about modelica and semantic objects and stuff

+= Greenhouse Asset Model <asset-model>

+#lorem(30)

+= SMOL Twinning program <smol-twinning-program>

+The `SMOL` program is run periodically by the server and is responsible for creating the digital twin and running the FMI simulators.
+It achieves this in the following steps:
++ It reads the #link(<asset-model>)[`asset model`] from the `OWL` file
++ It generates `SMOL` objects from the asset model individuals
++ For each asset object it retrieves the sensor data associated with that specific asset from the database
++ After retrieving the data it performs the #link(<semantic-lifting>)[semantic lifting] of the program state, creating a knowledge grappph that represents the state of the assets in the greenhouse

+= Semantic Lifting <semantic-lifting>